ec-europa/europa-component-library/docs/Migrating-v4.md

 - `Negative` links have been renamed `inverted`, to be consistent with other components.
 This concern the css class, and the twig parameter.
 - Classes `ecl-link--icon-before` and `ecl-link--icon-after` are no longer needed for the icon; position is detected using CSS.
 Class `ecl-link--icon` is still needed.
+- New variant added to handle link with icon only: `ecl-link--icon-only`.
+By using it, it is no longer needed to add utility classes on the link label.
+If you are using the twig template, this variant relies on the parameter `hide_label`
+  Note: even with this variant, it is still mandatory to provide a label for the link, for screen readers.
+It is just not displayed.

 ### Lists